apavlovics/lobby-api/README.md

 To run the Cats-based implementation, execute:

     sbt cats/run

+To run the ZIO-based implementation, execute:

+    sbt zio/run

 The server starts at http://localhost:9000/lobby_api by default.
 There is a simple WebSocket client in the *client* folder that you can use to manually test the server.